 Subject to meeting the academic entry requirements, on successful completion of the Master’s Qualifying Programme (Engineering Management), you will be eligible to progress onto one of the following Coventry University master’s degrees:

 The Master’s Qualifying Programme consists of six modules – three academic language and skills modules, one research skills module and two subject-specialist modules.
-Depending on your English language score, you could have the opportunity to join the course at the second or third language and skills module, subject to meeting the minimum requirements.
+Depending on your English language score, you could have the opportunity to join the course at the third language and skills module, subject to meeting the minimum requirements.

 This module aims to provide you with an opportunity to explore academic language and skills required for successful university study.
 You will be taught to consolidate strategies for approaching academic texts and for structuring academic writing and presentations.
 We will emphasise a critical approach to help you develop reasoned arguments and the ability to summarise and incorporate supporting evidence.
 The module will also explore different types of assessment tasks used in postgraduate degrees.

 This module aims to provide an in-depth exploration of academic language and skills.
 This includes strategies for approaching academic assignments, structuring academic writing and presentations, developing a reasoned argument, incorporating supporting evidence, summarising and proofreading.
 It will also explore different types of assessment tasks used in universities.

 This module aims to develop and refine your academic skills, language accuracy and fluency.
 This will be done by analysing academic genres to identify successful approaches and strategies, deepening reading and listening skills for gathering information, and exploring different ways of organising arguments and appropriately incorporating source material.
 It aims to strengthen critical thinking and analytical skills and support you in refining an appropriate academic style.
 It will consolidate your knowledge and understanding of your destination postgraduate degree course and UK academic conventions.